DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Time to add a call to the `ShootBullet` function in the `Update` function instead of just instantiating a bullet.\
 You will need to give the function call a direction.
 What we want to use is `1` to mean up / right and `-1` to mean down / left depending on if it's in the x or y spot.\
-Try and draw out the grid and figure out which directions to give to which key presses (You'll have to pass it like `new Vector2(X, Y)`).\
+Try to draw out the grid and figure out which directions to give to which key presses (You'll have to pass it like `new Vector2(X, Y)`).\
 Don't simply guess and then look at the answer, go and try turning on the game and see if it works.
 Playing and testing your game is perhaps the best thing you can do to learn.

 <details>